unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Weapon (any), uncommon (+1), rare (+2), or very rare (+3)_

-You have a bonus to attack and damage rolls made with this magic weapon.
+You have a bonus to attack and damage rolls made with this tek weapon.
 The bonus is determined by the weapon’s rarity.

 ### Well of Many Worlds